3 - Chromosome Variation

 Meiotic Nondisjunction

-Nondisjunction occurs when chromosomes do not separate properly in anaphase of either meiosis or mitosis.
-Meiotic nondisjunction produces aneuploid gamete cells that either have an extra chromosome or lack a chromosome (see figure 3.13).
-After fertilization, the resulting offspring will be trisomic or monosomic.
+Nondisjunction occurs when chromosomes do not separate properly in either meiosis or mitosis.
+Meiotic nondisjunction produces aneuploid gamete cells that either have an extra chromosome or lack a chromosome (see Figure 3.13).
+After fertilization, the resulting offspring will be either trisomic or monosomic.
 Meiotic nondisjunction can occur during anaphase of either meiosis I or meiosis II.

 The aneuploid human conditions described above (e.g., conventional Down syndrome, Klinefelter syndrome, Turner syndrome, etc.) are thought to be produced from either meiosis I or meiosis II nondisjunction.